Blog > How to Calculate Office Space Utilization for Your Team

 Scenario A: The Growing Tech Team

 Consider a tech startup that recently doubled its headcount but only sees 20% of its team in the office on any given day.
-They are currently in a traditional lease that feels like a ghost town.
-By calculating their utilization, they realize they only need a space for 10-15 people at peak times, not the 40-person floor they are currently paying for.
-Moving to a Workbox suite allows them to right-size their footprint, saving on overhead while gaining access to our Business Development layer, including networking events with capital partners and founders.
+By calculating their utilization, they realize they only need space for 10-15 people at peak times, not the 40-person floor they are paying for.
+Moving to a Workbox suite allows them to right-size their footprint, saving on overhead while gaining access to networking events with capital partners and founders.

 Scenario B: The Professional Services Consultant

 For a consultant juggling client meetings and deep work, a Floating Membership or a Desk Membership provides the perfect balance.
 They don’t need a dedicated 500-square-foot office, but they do need a professional environment to meet clients.
-Reserving a professional meeting room starting at $60/hr when needed—while using their membership for focused daily work—creates a predictable weekly rhythm.
-They benefit from the high-quality member-to-member interactions during our weekly community engagements without the burden of maintaining a full office.
+Reserving a professional meeting room starting at $60/hr when needed—while using their membership for daily work—creates a predictable rhythm without the burden of maintaining a full office.

 The Workbox Differentiator: Member Success